 Category D felonies are the fourth most serious class of felony crimes in Nevada.
-These offenses are punishable by a sentence of one to four years in Nevada State Prison, and up to $5,000 in fines
+These offenses are punishable by a sentence of

 A category D felony is a felony for which a court shall sentence a convicted person to imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 4 years.
 In addition to any other penalty, the court may impose a fine of not more than $5,000, unless a greater fine is authorized or required by statute.

-1. What are Category D felonies in Nevada?
+1. Category D Examples

 - Involuntary manslaughter2